nestordemeure/anagram_design/README.md

 Includes regression tests and a Zodiac cost check for both settings.

 ## TODO

-* should hard no be the first criteria in our cost function?

 * soft no:
   * introduce sounds and not just letters?